Clotilde Rullaud: Random synchronicities

 noun, neologism.
 Non-illustrative dialogue between two different artistic disciplines expressing themselves irrespectively of each other, yet simultaneously.
-Poetry of revealed things.Clotilde revisits the well-known accidental synchronisms of cinematographic creation that Cocteau had already transposed to live performance through Roland Petit, choreographer of the play Le Jeune Homme et la Mort.
+Poetry of revealed things.

+Rullaud revisits the well-known accidental synchronisms of cinematographic creation that Cocteau had already transposed to live performance through Roland Petit, choreographer of the play Le Jeune Homme et la Mort.
 She creates the conditions for these "prepared accidents", working on the presence in the moment as momentum.

 Through these polyphonic works, each artistic discipline plays its own score.
 Inspired by the same intention, but fully independent from each other in their creative journey, they raise each other to a vibration that they could not have reached separately, thus avoiding the pitfall of illustration.
 When these scores meet, accidental synchronicities arise that open up new ways of looking at things, laying the foundations for a possible symbolic revolution.